chenxingqiang/jax-ml/doc/developers/advanced_installation.rst

 .. include:: ../min_dependency_substitutions.rst

 ==================================================
-Installing the development version of scikit-learn
+Installing the development version of jax-learn
 ==================================================

-This section introduces how to install the **main branch** of scikit-learn.
+This section introduces how to install the **main branch** of jax-learn.
 This can be done by either installing a nightly build or building from source.

 .. _install_nightly_builds: